 The Show Globe

-The show globe was a symbol of pharmacy used by English chemist in the 17th century, and the US in the 20th century.
+The show globe was a symbol of pharmacy used by an English chemist in the 17th century, and the US in the 20th century.
 It is a glass vessel that contains colourful liquids.
 This symbol was restricted to English-speaking countries.

 You can download free pharmacy logos and symbols from Vecteezy, Freepik, Pngtree